-If you want to date a sexy, younger Thai lady that you can put your trust in, don't go looking for her at a bar...
-Thai bar girls can be lovely, but they're not great at loyalty!
-It's a much safer option to give online dating a try at my:
+If you want to date a sexy, younger Thai lady that you can put your trust in, don't go looking for her at a bar.
+Thai bar girls can be lovely, but they're not great at loyalty... online dating is much safer, so check:

 The defining issue that sets a Thai wife apart from her western counterpart usually comes down to the nature of her relationship with her parents.
 As far as most Thai wives are concerned, respecting the wishes of their parents tops their priority list.

 Her parents’ wishes easily outrank her husband’s wishes… and there sits the root of many a colourful argument!

 One of the most common forms of cultural conflict revolves around the expectations of your girl's wider Thai family.
 If you are having relationship problems, it is all too easy to just blame all of those problems on the in-laws.